FransFaase/AdventOfCode2023/README.md

 # AdventOfCode2023

-My effort of the [Advent of Code 2023](https://adventofcode.com/2023) contest All times are for Central European Timezone (CTE).
+My effort of the [Advent of Code 2023](https://adventofcode.com/2023) contest.
+All times are for Central European Timezone (CTE).

 ### Friday, December 1, 2023